What is a Legal Land Description?

-Township Canada is an intuitive platform for exploring Canadian legal locations, geographic coordinates, and places.
-It's designed to let you efficiently search legal land descriptions, visualize results on maps, and export data in formats like CSV, KML, Shapefile, DXF, and GeoJSON for easy integration with applications such as Excel, Google Earth, and CAD & GIS software.
-Our batch conversion tool further streamlines the conversion of multiple legal locations into geographic coordinates and vice versa quickly.
+Search legal land descriptions, visualize results on maps, and export data in formats like CSV, KML, Shapefile, DXF, and GeoJSON for easy integration with Excel, Google Earth, and CAD & GIS software.
+Our batch conversion tool can process thousands of records at once.

 The Prairies (AB, SK, MB) and BC's Peace River Region